-When not at work Carole enjoys music, reading, working out, and long walks.
+When not at work Carole enjoys music, reading, and working art.
 She also loves to cook, and and is always looking for healthy gluten free recipes.
-When she is not at work, Carole and her husband love to take long walks along Lake Michigan and quick weekend trips around the state to take in the scenic beauty that is Wisconsin.
+When she is not at work, Carole and her husband love to take long walks along Lake Michigan and quick weekend trips around the state to take in the scenic beauty of Wisconsin.